joanms/riddle-game/README.md

     1. Check the game in responsive mode with Chrome Developer Tools to ensure that the size and position of elements adjusts correctly.
     2. Check the game on a desktop, laptop, tablet and smartphone to ensure that it displays correctly.
 On large screens, the navbar appears at the top right of the page.
 On smaller screens, it appears below the main heading, and the size of all text is reduced to avoid overflow.

+If the user clicks the forward or back browser buttons while a game is in progress, they will see error messages relating to form submission data.
+This is normal for a site that uses user-submitted data.

 ## Deployment